 Dear CUA Law Students,

-We have successfully concluded our fall semester.
-You have taken your final exams and turned in your final papers.
-Congratulations on that.
+Our fall 2016 semester has reached a successful conclusion.
+You, our students, have taken your final exams and turned in your final papers.
 Our faculty members are busy grading all of this work, while preparing for the next semester.
-Everyone is ready to enjoy the Christmas holiday break.
-Our new spring semester will begin on January 8.
+We are all ready to enjoy the Christmas holiday break.
+Our new spring 2017 semester will begin on January 9.
 This is a brief report on what’s been happening and what’s coming up:

 1. Christmas.
-On behalf of all members of the faculty and staff at CUA Law, we wish you a very Merry Christmas and a Happy New Year.
+On behalf of all of the faculty and staff at CUA Law, we wish you a very Merry Christmas and a very Happy New Year.
 Or, if you do not celebrate Christmas, we wish you all the best in commemorating your own faith or other traditions at this time of year.
-We hope you have an opportunity to celebrate this holiday season with your family and friends.
-At the Law School, we are grateful for all of our successes during the course of this year.
-We appreciate your support as students as we seek to provide each of you with a first-rate legal education.
+We hope you enjoy celebrating this holiday season with your family and friends.
+We are grateful for all of our successes during the course of this year.
+For a listing of our recent accolades, including our #4 ranking nationally for the highest percentage of recent graduates in government and public service employment, #12 ranking as one of the most diverse law schools in the country, and #32 ranking for the number of alumni who are partners at the largest law firms, please click here.
+We appreciate the role everyone in our Law School community plays in these achievements.

 Thank you for your interest and support.
 I welcome your comments at email@example.com.